Jump To:

 - Overall feasibility based on existing property rights, construction cost, and permitting requirements.

-Projects included in the N&CC Program that have been completed: Edwards Mill Road to Laurel Hills Park, Ray Road to Lake Lynn Park, Peach Road to Illeagnes Road, N. King Charles Road to Crabtree Creek Trail, and Industrial Drive to Crabtree Creek Trail.
+Projects included in the 2014 Neighborhood and Community Connection Program that have already been completed include Edwards Mill Road to Laurel Hills Park, Ray Road to Lake Lynn Park, Peach Road to Illeagnes Road, N. King Charles Road to Crabtree Creek Trail, Vineyards Community to Walnut Creek Trail, and Industrial Drive to Crabtree Creek Trail.
+The two connections to the Neuse River Trail from the Battle Ridge community are currently under construction.
+A final connection is being designed that will connect the Crabtree Creek Trail to Carl Sandburg Court near New Bern Avenue.